kentdlee/pcbook/source/index.rst

-For this program to work deterministically, there needs to be some support from the CPU to make sure that the instructions needed to execute *count += 1* must be executed as a group.
+For this program to work deterministically, there needs to be some support from the CPU to make sure that the instructions needed to execute *count += 1* must be executed as a group without any other thread executing this group at the same time.
 This is called a *critical section* of this parallel program.
 A critical section can be protected by the use of one or more *atomic* instructions which are covered in more detail later in this text.

 Java runs on a virtual machine which has facilities for providing the necessary means for implementing critical sections.
-In particular, a relatively low-level synchronization primitive called a *Lock* is incorporated to each and every Java object.
+In particular, a relatively low-level synchronization primitive called a *Lock* is incorporated in each and every Java object.
 A *Lock* is acquired by a thread before a critical section.
 Other threads that try to acquire the lock will be blocked, waiting to acquire it.
 When the thread with the lock exits its critical section it *releases* the lock.